-This summary counts employers and apprentices with a contract active or unassigned on 5/31/2018 in trade(s) associated with this committee.
+This summary counts employers and apprentices with a contract active or unassigned on 5/1/2018 in trade(s) associated with this committee.

 Report is based on apprentice contracts where:

--Status is 'Active' or 'Unassigned'.
+- -Status is 'Active' or 'Unassigned'.

--Contract sector is 'Industrial' or 'Service'.
+- -Contract sector is 'Construction'.

--Contract trade code matches a trade code assigned to committee.
+- -Contract trade code matches a trade code assigned to committee.

--Contract sponsor is the employer.
+- -Contract sponsor is the employer.

-Note: Employers with contracts in more than one trade or committee can cause Column #3 totals at the Committee or State level to deviate from the summed total of the individual trade or committee rows.
+Note: Employers active in more than one trade or committee can cause Column #3 totals at the Committee or State level to deviate from the summed total of the individual trade or committee rows.